 We are delighted to be offering Wildflower seeds with your orders in spring.
-We are starting with the tasting that launches our Irish Wildflower Mead but we will be including a sachet with every order while stocks last.
+We will be including a sachet with every order while stocks last.

 The seed is ideal for use in private or public areas where there is an opportunity to introduce a little bit of rewilding.
 Do your bit to support biodiversity!
 We are passionate about supporting our wild pollinators and are thrilled we can all together work to be part of the solution.
 If you don’t have a garden, or a space, we suggest a little guerilla re-wilding!